Module: search#

 get_variance(self: kbmod.search.LayeredImage) kbmod.search.RawImage#

-Returns the variance layer RawImage.
+Returns the variance layer as a RawImage.

 get_width(self: kbmod.search.LayeredImage) int#